-Known as the City of Angels, Bangkok is filled with hundreds of amazing temples and shrines.
-It has for a long time been a place where travelers from all corners of the world meet on their quest to explore and experience the best of what Asia has to offer.
+Known as the City of Angels, Bangkok, the capital of Thailand is filled with hundreds of amazing temples and shrines.
+It has been a central point for visitors from around the world to experience some of the best of what Southeast Asia has to offer.

 ➳ Find all: Hotels in Bangkok

 - Important things you should know before visiting Bangkok: